jetbrains-academy/Functional_Programming_Scala/Monads/Either as an Alternative to Exceptions/task.md

 We could even create a whole hierarchy of errors if we wished to do so.
 For example, we could make `Error` into a trait and then implement classes for IO errors, network errors, invalid state errors, and so on.
 Another option is to use the standard Java hierarchy of exceptions, like in the following `safeDiv` implementation.
-Note that no exception is actually thrown here, instead you can retrieve the kind of error by pattern matching on the result.
+Note that no exception is actually thrown here; instead, you can retrieve the kind of error by pattern matching on the result.

 ```scala 3
 def safeDiv(x: Double, y: Double): Either[Throwable, Double] =